 Following this, I was fortunate enough to take up a short-term post with Flatpack Film Festival, bringing me back to Birmingham.
 Time spent with the supportive and insightful team at 7 Inch Cinema was invaluable as it prepared me for my current role with the Film Agency for Wales.
 I currently work with independent venues, film festivals and film education projects for under 19's, with the aim to broaden access to specialised film for audiences and to promote a dynamic film culture in Wales and beyond.

-* This degree no longer exists but we do now offer an MA in Literature and Film.
+* We now offer an MA in Literature and Film.

 Michael Burns, American and Canadian Studies PhD

 Michael gained a PhD in American and Canadian Studies at the University of Birmingham and now works at the New York Open Center as an Online Learning Coordinator.
 He is also a freelance filmmaker and has created five documentaries.

 “The University of Birmingham gave me a strong moral compass and the confidence to create projects, in my case films, geared toward social change.
 Many academic institutions can give you a degree, but what Birmingham gave me was a world-class academic experience that allowed me to research and teach amongst students, faculty, and staff who care about learning.